tomas-fryza/vhdl-course/Labs/01-gates/README.md

 ### Preparation tasks (done before the lab at home)

-Create an account on [GitHub](https://github.com/) server.
+Create an account on [GitHub](https://github.com/).
 If you don't have Google or Facebook account, register your account on [EDA Playground](https://www.edaplayground.com/login).

 ## Part 1: GitHub